GeoChart/geochart.js/README.md

 * Mandatory: :ballot_box_with_check:
 * Default value: `undefined`

 The URL path to the json file containing the map data or the object itself.
 This option is necessary and can be provided as a link or a TopoJSON JavaScript object.
+Each country of the TopoJSON needs to provide a properties object with a key `iso_a2`.
+This value of it is a country code according to [ISO 3166-1 alpha-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

 ### options.data
 * Type: `String` or `Object`
 * Mandatory: :ballot_box_with_check:
 * Default value: `undefined`

 The URL path to the data json or the object itself containing all the data which needs to be viualized on the map.
+If an URL is specified, the URL needs to provide a JSON with an object with one key `data`.
+This object equals the object, which can passed here directly.

 #### options.data.types
 * Type: `Array` of `Object`